quiltdata/quilt/docs/Catalog/SearchQuery.md

   * .xls, .xlsx

-> By default, Quilt indexes a limited number of bytes per document for specified file formats (256KB).
-Both the maximum byte extract per document and file formats to deep index can optionally be defined per Bucket in the Catalog Admin settings.
+> By default, Quilt indexes a limited number of bytes per document for specified file formats (100KB).
+Both the max number of bytes per document and which file formats to deep index can be customized per Bucket in the Catalog Admin settings.

 ![Example of Admin Bucket indexing options](../imgs/elastic-search-indexing-options.png)

 ### Navigation Bar

-The navigation bar on every page in the catalog provides a convenient shortcut for searching all objects and packages in an Amazon S3 bucket.
+The navigation bar on every page in the catalog provides a convenient shortcut for searching objects and packages in an Amazon S3 bucket.

 > Quilt uses Elasticsearch 6.7 [query string